noderod/greyfish/README.md

 	# Uploads a directory (must be compressed into .tgz or .tar.gz),
 	# if it already exists, it substitutes all files inside
 	curl -F file=@$LOCAL_PATH_TO_TAR http://$SERVER_IP:2000/grey/upload_dir/$gk/$USER_ID/PATH++TO++DIR
-	# Dowloads a directory as a .tar.gz file
+	# Downloads a directory as a .tar.gz file
 	curl http://$SERVER_IP:2000/grey/grey_dir/$gk/$USER_ID/PATH++TO++DIR

 	# Gets all the data currently in the user directory